AmberELEC/website/docs/System-Bandai-Wonderswan.md

   - wonderswan: `.ws .zip .7z`
   - wonderswancolor: `.wsc .zip .7z`

-## Screen Rotation
+## Display Rotation

-The Bandai Wonderswan was a unique handheld that had three sets of buttons, allowing games to be made for either portrait or landscape mode.
-The easiest way to accomodate this in emulation is to reorient portrait games so that they are vertical on the screen.
-This leaves large black bars on the left and right side of the game, but it's probably ergonomically easier.
+The Bandai Wonderswan was made so that games could be created in either portrait or landscape mode.
+To accomodate this, the emulator supports changing the display orientation by pressing `SELECT` (or by going into RA Quick Menu > Options > Display Rotation and selecting your desired rotation manually).

+### Playing games vertically

+While there's no way to hold the RG351V sideways that isn't awkward, it's possible to set up the RG351M, P, and MP to play in portrait orientation (although getting a good experience is a little bit complicated).
+By default, portrait games are set up so that  you rotate the console counter-clockwise, and the L and R buttons are the arrow keys and D-Pad down and left are A and B.

 _WIP_